jenaleigh01/CyberPixels/README.md

 - __The landing page image__

   - The landing page image is a high quality photograph depicting a scene for the destinations covered.
   - It introduces the brand name and aesthetic, as well as featuring a brief statement of purpose.

 ![Landing Page](https://github.com/Libbu/CyberPixels/blob/main/media/landingimage.png)

 - __Destination Showcase Section__

   - This section invites the user to delve more deeply into our content with three impactful images featuring iconic destinations within the countries covered.

   - On desktop, hovering over the images in this section causes an interactive overlay with a link to appear, the link in the overlay directs to the relevant section of the destination page.
+This overlay and the link appear on the images for mobile user when they tap the images on the screen.

 ![Showcase](https://github.com/Libbu/CyberPixels/blob/main/media/showcasesection.png)

 - __The Footer__

-  - The footer includes links the user can follow to access our social media content on different platforms, encouraging them to stay connecterd with our brand.
+  - The footer includes links the user can follow to access our social media content on different platforms, encouraging them to stay connected with our brand.

   - The footer displays consistently across all pages and is responsive on mobile.